kwindrem/TailscaleGX/ReadMe.md

 I tested this on an iPhone 16 running iOS 18, pasting into Notes.
 Selecting the text and copy/pasting into Safari successfully brought up the connect page.

+# DNS issue

+I experienced a one-time issue with DNS resolution failures.
+I discovered a corrupted /etc/resolv.conf. tailscaled modifies this file at connection startup and restores on connection shutdown and it is possible a tailscaled (TailscaleGX-backend) crash resulted in the corruption.

+v2.7 checks for network connection which will fail if this corruption occurs.
+A login server unreachable message is displayed on the UI and "login server is NOT responding" message is shown in the log.

+The solution is to reinstall venus OS.
+Do this by switching the the backup firmware then using an online install to update to the current version.

 # IP Forwarding

 You may optionally share the tailnet connection with other devices on your local network.